MicrosoftDocs/win32/desktop-src/shell/autoplay-reg.md

 ---
-Description: 'There are many situations where AutoRun may need to be temporarily or persistently disabled.' ms.assetid: '5e65a3d8-04b9-46ba-b4e5-a976e1923bfd'
+Description: There are many situations where AutoRun may need to be temporarily or persistently disabled. ms.assetid: 5e65a3d8-04b9-46ba-b4e5-a976e1923bfd
-title: Enabling and Disabling AutoRun
+title: Enabling and Disabling AutoRun ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Enabling and Disabling AutoRun